TwoStarLightMints/textchen/README.md

 Note: While I have put some work into making this program crossplatorm it has been primarily tested on linux (debian and arch).
 I have begun porting to Windows, and textchen should work properly on Windows machines.

 ## Install
-You will need to have rust installed on your machine
+You will need to have rust installed on your machine from the [rust language website](https://www.rust-lang.org).

 ```
 $ git clone https://github.com/TwoStarLightMints/textchen.git
+$ cd textchen
 $ cargo install --path ./textchen
 ```